alexjustesen/speedtest-tracker-docs/other/proxies/traefik.md

 # Traefik

 [Traefik](https://traefik.io) can be used as a Reverse Proxy in front of Speedtest Tracker when you want to expose the Dashboard publicly with a trusted certificate.
-You will need at add the `APP_URL` envoirment and needed labels to the docker compose have Traefik apply the certificate and routing.
+You will need at add the `APP_URL` environment and needed labels to the docker compose have Traefik apply the certificate and routing.

 Docker-Compose: